Skip to main content

 What is Biktarvy?

-Biktarvy is a complete HIV-1 treatment in a once-a-day single tablet containing three antiviral medicines bictegravir, emtricitabine, and tenofovir.
-Biktarvy works by preventing HIV from multiplying in your body and lowers HIV blood levels, which decreases your chance of developing AIDS and HIV-related illnesses such as cancer or serious infections.
-Biktarvy is not a cure for HIV.
+Biktarvy is a complete HIV-1 treatment in once-a-day single tablet that contains the three antiviral medicines bictegravir, emtricitabine, and tenofovir.
+Biktarvy works by preventing the HIV from multiplying in your body and lowers HIV blood levels, which decreases your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses, such as cancer or severe infections.

 Who can take Biktarvy?